paulwarren/nzde/dict/M/README.md

 n.
 > In 1907 October issues of the Evening Post, DIC, Kirkaldie and other advertisers do not use manchester (goods, etc), but Linens/ Drapery/ Towels/ Sheetings/ etc.

 ## mandate hui/mandating hui

-n. a meeting organised to ratify policy or procedure[ORIGIN: Maori]
+n. a meeting organised to ratify policy or procedure [ORIGIN: Maori]
 > also mandating hui-a-iwi

 ## mandating hui-a-iwi

-n. a meeting to ratify policy or procedures, especially to do with Maori land rights.[ORIGIN: blend](See mandate hui)
+n. a meeting to ratify policy or procedures, especially to do with Maori land rights.
+[ORIGIN: blend] (See mandate hui)

 ## manga

 n.
 (See munga (food))

 <b>2</b> n. a dogfish or gummy shark, a small shark.

 n.

 <b>3</b> n.
-(Rural) a New Zealand-bred cultivar of turnip, a brassica forage crop.[ORIGIN: Maori]
+(Rural) a New Zealand-bred cultivar of turnip, a brassica forage crop.
+[ORIGIN: Maori]

 ## manga maroke